Top Toys of 1987: Jenga, Nintendo, My Pet Monster and Peak Late-80s Weirdness

 Smells Like Gen X • Top Toys of 1987

-The top 10 toys of 1987 feel like the year the 80s toy aisle gets more tactile, more gimmick-forward, and somehow even stranger without losing its brand obsession.
+The 1987 toy aisle feels more tactile, more gimmick-forward, and somehow even stranger without losing its brand obsession.
 By now, the shelf is no longer just a fight between dolls, action figures, and plush lines.
-It’s also a place where balance games become must-have hits, weird monster plush goes mainstream, tactile rubber oddities break through, and Nintendo starts pushing the whole culture toward a more screen-centered future.
+It is also a place where balance games become must-have hits, weird monster plush goes mainstream, tactile rubber oddities break through, and Nintendo starts pushing the whole culture toward a more screen-centered future.

 And yes — the big ranking question for 1987 is the one you flagged: how does Jenga beat Nintendo?
 The honest answer is methodology.
 If we were ranking pure long-term cultural impact, Nintendo would probably take the crown.
 But for this countdown, the primary frame is still year-specific toy popularity and sales heat, using the strongest combination of period holiday reporting and later historical toy-year reconstructions.
 That’s why Jenga gets the narrow win here, while Nintendo sits right behind it as the bigger long-term culture changer.